-For Fruits and Vegetables: Harvest fruit seeds once the fruit has become fully ripe or overripe.
-Before setting the seeds out to dry, give them a thorough wash.
-Adjust your approach with podded vegetables like beans and peas: Let these seeds dry in their pods on the plants before you gather them.
+- Harvest fruit seeds once the fruit has become fully ripe (or overripe).
+With podded vegetables like beans and peas, let the seeds dry in their pods on the plants before you gather them.

 Store dried seeds in paper envelopes, labeling each with the name of the seed and its year of harvest.
 You might think you can remember what is what, but some varieties look nearly identical.
 Many seed types remain viable even several years after being harvested.

 Put your seed-stocked envelopes inside an airtight container.
-Store the container in a cool, dark, and dry location (some people use the refrigerator).
+Store in a cool, dark, and dry location, be it a root cellar or simply a refrigerator drawer.
 To absorb moisture, you might add a packet of desiccant (from a pill bottle, let’s say), or fold a little powdered milk into a tissue.